Cages

 I was nothing but a Kid who was innocent, I behaved- but was still punished and that’s what I didn’t get.

-Broken Dreams allow Failure to step in
+Broken Dreams allow Failure to come in.

 Depression is secretly shy, but she’s not the only one that is innocent